abhiraj420/Olympics-trend-analysis/README.md

 * Excel/CSV – For data preprocessing (if applicable)
 * DAX (Data Analysis Expressions) – For custom calculations and measures
 * Power Query – For data transformation and cleaning
+* Tooltips – To provide additional contextual information when hovering over visuals

 # Key Features & Insights Medal Analysis:
 * Breakdown of medals won by different countries and athletes over time.